Australian handball

-Australian handball is a sport in which players hit a ball against one or more walls.
+Australian handball is a sport where players hit a ball against one or more walls using their hands.
+Distinct from the Olympic handball, Australian handball shares similarities in gameplay with Gaelic handball, Welsh handball, and American handball.
+The sport has been formally played in Australia since 1923.

 Play

-Australian handball is similar to squash played without a racquet.
+Australian handball is played like squash, but without a racquet.
 The ball is served such that it makes direct contact with the front wall without having bounced on the ground.
 It must then be returned similarly by the opponent to the front wall before the ball bounces on the ground twice.
 It may also contact side walls to or from the front wall, but once a player has struck the ball with hand, it must make contact with the front before touching the ground.

-The game is played in singles or doubles format.
-There are 1, 3 or 4 wall versions of this game.
-The typical Australian version is the three wall version, as most courts in Australia are set for this version.
-Perhaps the bulk of these playing venues are set in various private Catholic Colleges.
+The game is played in singles or doubles format, with 1, 3 or 4 walls.
+The typical Australian version is the three wall version, which most courts are set for.
+The bulk of these playing venues are set in various private Catholic Colleges.

 History and development

-Australian handball is similar to Gaelic, Welsh and American handball, and has been played formally in Australia, since 1923.

 Introduction

 Although its formal beginnings in Australia date from 1923, it has been played in some capacity or another since the 19th century.

-A similar game was introduced from Ireland and the first Australian Handball court was built by Melbourne hotel-keeper, Michael Lynch, in 1847.
+A similar game was introduced in Ireland and the first Australian Handball court was built by Melbourne hotel-keeper, Michael Lynch, in 1847.